wyrover/Switch/Documentations/Arrays2.md

 The System::Array class provides many other useful methods/properties, such as methods for sorting, searching, and copying arrays.

-# Using foreach on Array
+# Using foreach on Arrays

 Switch also provides the foreach statement.
 This statement provides a simple, clean way to iterate through the elements of an array.
 For example, the following code creates an array called numbers and iterates through it with the foreach statement: